-Everyone has been asking how I invest my own money.
+Everyone always asks how I invest my own money.
 Some have basically pieced it together from various mentions across the blog, but I finally got around to laying it out in detail.
-I’ve named it the Ginger Ale Portfolio.
+I've named it the Ginger Ale Portfolio.

 Disclosure: Some of the links on this page are referral links.
 At no additional cost to you, if you choose to make a purchase or sign up for a service after clicking through those links, I may receive a small commission.
 This allows me to continue producing high-quality, ad-free content on this site and pays for the occasional cup of coffee.
 I have first-hand experience with every product or service I recommend, and I recommend them because I genuinely believe they are useful, not because of the commission I get if you decide to purchase through my links.
 Read more here.

 Foreword – A Brief History of My Investing Journey

 I hate when recipe websites tell an unnecessary, long-winded story before getting to the recipe, so feel free to skip straight to the portfolio by clicking here.

 Starting around age 18, I spun my wheels for nearly a decade stock picking and trading options on TradeKing (which Ally later acquired), usually underperforming the market.
 I was naive and egotistical enough to think that I could outsmart and out-analyze other traders, at least on average.